Field-driven Reversal Models in Artificial Spin Ice: Introduction

 One system where non-Ising interactions have been shown to be the route to novel phenomena observed during field-driven reversal is the pinwheel geometry.
 This system is formed by rotating each island in square ASI~\cite{Wang_nature_2006_square_ASI} by some angle.
-While the thermal ground state of square ice is well-known to exhibit antiferromagnetic (AFM) ordering,~\cite{morgan_NatPhys_2010_sq_AFM_GS} ferromagnetic (FM) ordering is preferred at rotation angles around 45$\mathrm{^\circ}$.~\cite{Macedo_PRB_2018} Examples of a pinwheel and square ice repeat unit are shown in Figures~\ref{fig:geom_single_astroid}(a) and \ref{fig:geom_single_astroid}(b), respectively.
-The ability to alter the mesoscale magnetic ordering, the magnetic texture, and the dimensionality of the reversal mechanism from one-dimensional Dirac strings in square~\cite{Morgan_njop_2011_sq_reversal} to two-dimensional in pinwheel~\cite{Li_acs_nano_2019} by varying the island rotation angle makes this system particularly interesting for applications and studying models of phase transitions.~\cite{Macauley_PRB_thermalised_asi, Massouras_PRB_2020_pw_fm_afm} The reconfigurability of this spin system has been used to create modulating fields in hybrid devices,~\cite{Gliga_2020_PRA_ASI_dynamics, Lyu2020_nanoLett_SC_PW} while the complex field-driven spatio-temporal patterns it supports has been identified as particularly interesting for reservoir computing due to the presence of non-linearity and memory.~\cite{Jensen18_asi_computation, Jensen2020_PW_reservoir}
+While the thermal ground state of square ice is well-known to exhibit antiferromagnetic (AFM) ordering,~\cite{morgan_NatPhys_2010_sq_AFM_GS} ferromagnetic (FM) ordering is preferred when the islands in square ice are rotated by $\pi/4$.~\cite{Macedo_PRB_2018} Examples of a pinwheel and square ice repeat unit are shown in \textbf{Figure~\ref{fig:geom_single_astroid}(a)} and \textbf{\ref{fig:geom_single_astroid}(b)}, respectively, where we also define the rotation angle, $\alpha$, as 0$\mathrm{^\circ}$ for pinwheel.
+The ability to alter the mesoscale magnetic ordering, the magnetic texture, and the dimensionality of the reversal mechanism from one-dimensional Dirac strings in square~\cite{Morgan_njop_2011_sq_reversal} to two-dimensional in pinwheel~\cite{Li_acs_nano_2019} by varying $\alpha$ makes this system particularly interesting for applications and studying models of phase transitions.~\cite{Macauley_PRB_thermalised_asi, Massouras_PRB_2020_pw_fm_afm} The reconfigurability of this spin system has been used to create modulating fields in hybrid devices,~\cite{Gliga_2020_PRA_ASI_dynamics, Lyu2020_nanoLett_SC_PW} while the complex field-driven spatio-temporal patterns it supports has been identified as particularly interesting for reservoir computing due to the presence of non-linearity and memory in the system.~\cite{Jensen18_asi_computation, Jensen2020_PW_reservoir}

 Importantly, the reversal process in pinwheel ASI~\cite{Li_acs_nano_2019} is not purely due to changes in the distribution of dipolar coupling strengths,~\cite{Macedo_PRB_2018} but it has also been attributed to a breaking of the Ising nature of the island magnetization.~\cite{Paterson_2019_PRB_pinwheel_FM} In particular, both the bending of island magnetization in `end-states' that form at the point of reversal in field-driven processes, and the incorporation of an angle dependent energy barrier significantly influence the collective properties.
 Along with the finite island size, the non-Ising aspects of the island properties in the pinwheel arrangement creates a strong coupling between nearest neighbor islands that gives rise to pseudo-exchange effect and emergent anisotropies which are offset from the geometrical axes of the array.
 Such magnetostatic bias effects have been seen on other systems,~\cite{Porro_JAP_2012_vortex_islands, Nguyen_PRB_2017_1d_phase_diag_end_states, PANAGIOTOPOULOS_jmmm_2017_kagome_RF, PANAGIOTOPOULOS_PB_2016_kagome_bias} and the complex collective interactions in pinwheel geometries have been attributed to chiral effects.~\cite{Gliga_nmat_2017, Wyss_2019_acsnano_chiral}